Mack Strong

-Mack Carlington Strong (born September 11, 1971) is an American former professional football player who was a fullback for the Seattle Seahawks of the National Football League (NFL) for 14 seasons.
-After playing college football for the University of Georgia, he was signed by the Seahawks as an undrafted free agent in 1993.
+Mack Carlington Strong (born September 11, 1971) is an American former professional football player who was a fullback for the Seattle Seahawks of the National Football League (NFL) for 15 seasons.
+After playing college football for the Georgia Bulldogs, he was signed by the Seahawks as an undrafted free agent in 1993.
 Strong was selected the Pro Bowl twice in his career, in 2005 and 2006.
 He currently is a football sportscaster for Root Sports Northwest.
 He won the Steve Largent Award a record 5 times while with the Seahawks.

-Early years
+Early life

 Mack Strong was born in Fort Benning, Georgia.
 He attended Brookstone School in Columbus, Georgia, and was a letterman in football, basketball, and track.
 In football, he had 4,414 rushing yards and 86 touchdowns during his career.

 College career

 He was recruited by teams all over the south, and in 1989 Strong opted to stay home and sign with the University of Georgia Bulldogs.
 The tradition of running backs at that school, which included Herschel Walker, led Strong to believe there was a real opportunity to make it to the NFL as a tailback.
 The Bulldogs had a couple of older running backs named Tim Worley and Rodney Hampton, both future first-round picks, so Strong had trouble finding playing time as a freshman.
 By his sophomore season, the team added top recruit Garrison Hearst and a ballyhooed transfer from Long Beach State named Terrell Davis.
-If Strong hadn’t done the math, his coaches did it for him.
+If Strong hadn't done the math, his coaches did it for him.
 He was told he could either move to fullback and block for the others, or he could sit and watch them from the bench.

 Strong became a full-time starter at fullback for his final two years at Georgia, earning the honor of offensive captain as a senior.
 His blocking helped Hearst get drafted in the first round, while Davis went on to become a late-round NFL success story who went on to win Super Bowl MVP honors.
 As their workmanlike bodyguard, Strong was all but overlooked at Georgia.
 Despite his quiet leadership, blue-collar work ethic and impressive blocking style, he went undrafted after his senior season.

-Despite being primarily a blocker, in his four years in Athens Strong amassed 1,210 yards rushing and receiving, and scored 10 touchdowns.
+Despite being primarily a blocker, Strong amassed 1,210 yards rushing and receiving, and scored 10 touchdowns as a Georgia Bulldog.